Choosing your Engineering specialisation

 Frequently Asked Questions (FAQs)

-If I end up with one of my 2nd to 5th choices, is there a chance for me to change my specialisation in Semester Two?
+If I end up with one of my 2nd to 5th choices, is there a chance for me to change my specialisation?

 Can I switch specialisations if I find another student willing to swap?

-No. Any changes of specialisation requests are dealt with the same way as all student requests to change: in order of the waiting list, subject to GPA, spaces available and approval from departments and the Associate Dean - Undergraduate.
+No. Any changes of specialisation requests are dealt with the same way as all student requests to change: in order of the waiting list, subject to GPA, spaces available and approval firstly from departments and then the Associate Dean (Academic).

-When calculating Grade Point Average (GPA) for entry into Part II, do you still count the failed grade even if it’s been re-enrolled and passed in Summer School?
+When calculating the Selection Grade Point Average (GPA) for entry into Part II, do you still count the failed grade even if it’s been re-enrolled and passed in Summer School?

 All grades for every attempt at a Part I (Engineering) course - pass or fail - are included in the calculation.

-How do I calculate my GPA to get into Part II?
+How do I calculate my Selection GPA to get into Part II?

 Can I do two specialisations?